99-chetna/CODSOFT/README.md

 Preface

-During my Internship with CodSoft, I have been given a series of challenging and exciting tasks to work on which are very helpful in gain more knowlegde.
+During my Internship with CodSoft, I have been given a series of challenging and exciting tasks to work on which are very helpful in gaining more knowlegde.
 This repository serves as a centralized location for storing and showcasing my progress throughout the internship.
 Each task is stored in a separate folder to provide a comprehensive overview.
 Each project showcases my skills in data analysis, machine learning, and problem-solving.

 Task 1